With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Learn MorePinnacle Pointe Outpatient Searcy is a mental health clinic in White County, Arkansas, located at 1554 Beebe Capps Expressway, 72143 zip code.
 Pinnacle Pointe Outpatient Searcy offers telemedicine/telehealth and outpatient treatment.
-Pinnacle Pointe Outpatient Searcy provides cognitive behavioral therapy, individual psychotherapy and psychotropic medication to children / adolescents, young adults and adults.
-Pinnacle Pointe Outpatient Searcy also supports people with trauma, people with serious mental illness and transitional age young adults.
-Some other services provided by Pinnacle Pointe Outpatient Searcy include suicide prevention services, case management and family psychoeducation.
+Pinnacle Pointe Outpatient Searcy provides cognitive behavioral therapy, dialectical behavior therapy and couples/family therapy to adults, young adults and children / adolescents.
+Pinnacle Pointe Outpatient Searcy also supports people with serious mental illness, transitional age young adults and children/adolescents with serious emotional disturbance.
+Some other services provided by Pinnacle Pointe Outpatient Searcy include court-ordered outpatient treatment, suicide prevention services and psychosocial rehabilitation services.

 Learn MoreUnity Health Clearview Unit is one of mental health facilities in White County, Arkansas, located at 1200 South Main Street, 72143 zip code.
 Unity Health Clearview Unit provides hospital inpatient treatment.
-Unity Health Clearview Unit provides activity therapy, psychotropic medication and behavior modification to adults and seniors 65 or older.
-Unity Health Clearview Unit also supports seniors or older adults, people with Alzheimer's or dementia and people with traumatic brain injury.
-Additional services provided at Unity Health Clearview Unit include case management, family psychoeducation and education services.
+Unity Health Clearview Unit provides activity therapy, psychotropic medication and behavior modification to seniors 65 or older and adults.
+Unity Health Clearview Unit also supports seniors or older adults, people with traumatic brain injury and people with Alzheimer's or dementia.
+Additional services provided at Unity Health Clearview Unit include case management, suicide prevention services and family psychoeducation.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.